What you need to know

 At the moment, Staffordshire has:

-• 1 county council, which provides and manages services that are linked across the County, like schools, social services and roads.
+• One county council, which provides and manages services that are linked across the county, like schools, social services and roads.

-• 8 district & borough councils, which provide and manage more local services, like helping people with housing, waste collection, planning and more.
+• Eight district & borough councils, which provide and manage more local services, like helping people with housing, waste collection, planning and more.

-The UK government’s idea is to replace the 9 councils in Staffordshire with a smaller number of unitary councils.
-Unitary councils are bigger councils that provide and manage all services in an area.
+The UK government’s idea is to replace the nine councils in Staffordshire with a smaller number of unitary councils.
+Unitary councils are bigger councils that provide and manage all services in an area (other than those delivered by town and parish councils).

-Staffordshire could be split into a total of 2 or 3 unitary councils, with one being in the North, and then Southern and Mid Staffordshire have 1 or 2 unitary councils - each council will provide all services for the area they are in charge of.
+Staffordshire could be split into a total of two or three unitary councils, with one being in the north combining Staffordshire Moorlands, Stoke & Newcastle-Under-Lyme (see grey area below), and then southern and mid Staffordshire could have one or two unitary councils (see option 1 or two below) - each council will provide all services for the area they are in charge of.

 Map outlining the new potential authorities in accordance with local government reorganisation